 Habitat: Ironweed grows from a rhizomatous root system in full sun in wet to moist fertile soil.
 It accepts partial shade.
 It is not an aggressive spreader.
 It is a common pasture plant as herbivores avoid its bitter taste in preference to other plants.
 Along field edges and railroads the plant will also be found.
 Butterflies and long-tongued bees are attracted to it, but also the caterpillar of the Ironweed Borer Moth, Papaipema cerussata.

 Names: The genus Vernonia is an honorary for William Vernon (d. ca 1711), English botanist who collected plants in Virginia in 1698.
 The species fasciculata, means 'grouped together in bundles', such as the flower heads on this plant.
 The plant author name for the plant classification, ‘Michx.’ is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-His notes were later used by his son, Francois, who with Thomas Nuttall published the multi-volume North American Sylva.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.

 Above: 1st photo - The floral array in August bloom, branching from the main stem.
 2nd photo - In the early bud state at the end of July.
 3rd photo - The sessile leaf with serrated edges.

 Below: 1st photo - The flowers of August.
-Note the flower's resemblance to Blazing Star.
+Note the flower also has a resemblance to Blazing Star.
 2nd photo - The seeds are forming in late September and the purplish pappus is visible.

 Below: 1st photo - Ironweed grows from a rhizomatous root system which can lead to the formation of small colonies of plants.
 It is not considered aggressive.
 2nd photo - The underside of the leaf which has a prominent central vein and a series of very small pits (dark spots).

 Notes: Eloise Butler recorded planting Ironweed on Aug.
 21, 1912 and on Aug.
-28, 1914 - plants obtained in Mendota MN, others in 1916.
+28, 1914 - plants obtained in Mendota MN, others in 1916, '23, '25, '28, and '32.
 Martha Crone recorded planting it in 1933, '35, '36, '47, '47, and it was listed on her 1951 Garden census.
 However, it was not on the 1986 census, but has since been replanted.
 Ironweed has historically been divided into two subspecies (corymbosa and fasciculata) with differences in range and slight plant differences.
 These are no longer accepted by most authorities, including Flora of North America, as they are now described as simple variations of the same species.

 Medicinal lore: There are brief references, particularly in Hutchins (Ref. #12) , as to the use of the bitter root and the leaves as a tonic and alterative including physicians using it a treatment of dyspepsia and that a decoction of the leaves was quite useful as a gargle for sore throat.